 Born in 1916 in Texas, Evelyn Keyes grew up in Atlanta.
 Aged 17 she set out for Hollywood and was discovered by Cecil B. DeMille who cast her in his 1938 film, The Buccaneer.

-, appearances in dozens of movies and some leading roles, she never progressed to major motion pictures.
+But after Gone with the Wind, appearances in dozens of movies and some leading roles, she never progressed to major motion pictures.
 Instead she became known for her colourful love life, quoted as saying, "I always took up with the man of the moment and there were many such moments."

 Evelyn's first marriage was to an English businessman, Barton Bainbridge.
 Evelyn left him for the film director Charles Vidor and Bainbridge committed suicide.
 The story made headlines and she swore from then on to make her men leave her.